mkrauskopf/foosball/README.md

 ### Building the application

-`./gradlew bootWar`: Assembles an executable war archive containing webapp which can be subsequently run with `java -jar ./build/libs/foosball-0.0.1-SNAPSHOT.war` or deployed to an application server.
+`./gradlew bootWar`: Assembles an executable war archive containing webapp which can be subsequently run with:

+  `java -jar ./build/libs/foosball-0.0.1-SNAPSHOT.war`

+or deployed to an application server.

 ### Implementation Notes